Income inequality metrics: Ratio of percentiles

 Particularly common to compare a given percentile to the median, as in the first chart here; compare seven-number summary, which summarizes a distribution by certain percentiles.
 While such ratios do not represent the overall level of inequality in the population as a whole, they provide measures of the shape of income distribution.
 For example, the attached graph shows that in the period 1967–2003, US income ratio between median and 10th and 20th percentile did not change significantly, while the ratio between the median and 80th, 90th, and 95th percentile increased.
 This reflects that the increase in the Gini coefficient of the US in this time period is due to gains by upper income earners (relative to the median), rather than by losses by lower income earners (relative to the median).

 Share of income

 A related class of ratios is "income share", the percentage of the national income received by some specified richest or poorest percentage-segment of the population.

-It's often reported for the highest-income 1%, etc., of the population, but the Lorenz Curve (discussed in the Gini section) graphs the cumulative income of the bottom-income X% of the population, for all X from 0 to 100.
+The population, but the Lorenz Curve (discussed in the Gini section) graphs the cumulative income of the bottom-income x% of the population, for all x from 0 to 100.
+However, when commenting on the data, it can be expressed as the inverse, showing the percentage of income of the wealthiest x%.

 An important and obvious property of the Lorenz curve is that, if country A has a higher cumulative national-income share for (say) the poorest 1%, in comparison to country B, then: